Ayshine/Flying-Cars/README.md

 - [Cora](https://cora.aero/)
 - [Kitty Hawk](https://kittyhawk.aero/)

-This repository is built to showcase classroom project of [Flying Car Nanodegree](https://www.udacity.com/course/flying-car-nanodegree--nd787) offered by [Udacity](https://www.udacity.com/)
+This repository is built to showcase completed classroom projects of [Flying Car Nanodegree](https://www.udacity.com/course/flying-car-nanodegree--nd787) offered by [Udacity](https://www.udacity.com/)

 This README is broken down into the following sections: